 Finland's northernmost region has a subarctic climate with frigid winters and mild summers.

-December through February is the peak travel season here, as the region is popular with travelers looking to see the Northern Light.
-Temperatures average around 16 degrees Fahrenheit (-9 degrees Celsius) in December, but can occasionally drop as low as -22 degrees Fahrenheit (30 degrees Celsius) with the windchill.
+December through February is the peak travel season here, as the region is popular with travelers looking to see the Northern Lights.
+Temperatures average around 16 degrees Fahrenheit (minus 9 degrees Celsius) in December, but can occasionally drop as low as minus 22 degrees Fahrenheit (minus 30 degrees Celsius) with the windchill.
 The snowy season lasts from October through mid-May.
 Summertime is warmer, with temperatures between 50 and 60 degrees Fahrenheit (10 to 15 degrees Celsius).

 Spring in Finland